renaldoberkeley/captivatedata-frontend/README.md

 http://www.captivatedata.org/#/

-This web application is intended to be a basic sample of what an intelligent tutor UI could look like.
-It is very basic.
+This web application is intended to be a basic sample of what a basic web tutor UI could look like.
+The application was built using React.js.

 Startup Instructions: